Important Entry Requirement & Application Update

 Is this course right for me?

-This programme prepares you for a range of careers in childcare and early years settings.
+This programme prepares you for a range of careers in child development, education, childcare and early years settings.
 You will gain advanced skills and be equipped to work in unsupervised roles, or roles with supervisory responsibilities.
-The programme is ideal for students progressing from GCSEs or AS Levels, and will provide a vocational alternative to A Levels.
+The programme is ideal for students progressing from GCSEs or AS Levels, and provides a vocational route to Higher Education, or the workplace.

 The course delivers a practical programme, focusing on the needs of real job roles and situations.
 A substantial amount of work placement is an essential part of the course and you will be able to meet many of the National Occupational Standards of the sector.
 You will also develop the knowledge for eventual progression into Higher Education, or into professional training for teaching, paediatric nursing or early years provision management.